 The fire protection program is expected to change throughout the various phases of decommissioning.
-Initially, with spent fuel removed from the reactor and stored in the spent fuel pool, it is appropriate to develop and maintain a comprehensive decommissioning fire protection program to provide assurance that the probability of fires affecting the spent fuel or other radiological hazards is minimized, and that the consequences of fires, should they occur, are adequately mitigated.
+Initially, with spent fuel removed from the reactor and stored in the spent fuel pool, it is appropriate to develop and maintain a comprehensive decommissioning fire protection program to provide assurance that the probability of fires affecting the spent fuel or other radiological hazards is minimized and that the consequences of fires, should they occur, are adequately mitigated.
 As decommissioning progresses and the spent fuel is moved to an independent storage facility or permanent repository, the fire protection requirements for the plant may be scaled down in accordance with the diminishing radiological hazard.
-However, even in the absence of spent fuel in the spent fuel pool, a fire protection program should be maintained that ensures adequate protection from the fire-induced release of radioactive material from contaminated plant areas and combustible wastes.
+However, even in the absence of spent fuel in the spent fuel pool, a fire protection program that ensures adequate protection from the fire-induced release of radioactive material from contaminated plant areas and combustible wastes should be maintained.

 The decommissioning fire protection program described in this regulatory guide is limited to decommissioning activities associated with the radiological hazards present in the plant or in the ancillary facilities (e.g., onsite waste storage) that directly support the decommissioning process.
 This guide does not provide guidance on fire protection for ISFSIs.
-Fire protection requirements would be determined solely by the licensee for those plant areas that have been shown to have property loss concerns only by the licensee's fire hazards analysis.
+The licensee alone will determine fire protection requirements for plant areas that the licensee's fire hazards analysis has shown to have property loss concerns.

-The licensee should maintain a fire protection program as long as there are radiological hazards on the site, or until the Part 50 license is terminated and the site is released for restricted or unrestricted use.
+The licensee should maintain a fire protection program as long as there are radiological hazards on the site or until the Part 50 license is terminated and the site is released for restricted or unrestricted use.